U.S. govt stops funding for late-stage study of Inovio's COVID-19 vaccine

-Healthcare & PharmaceuticalsU.S. govt stops funding for late-stage study of Inovio's COVID-19 vaccine

-Drug developer Inovio Pharmaceuticals (INO.O) said on Friday the U.S. government had stopped funding for a late-stage study testing its COVID-19 vaccine candidate, due to the increasing availability of authorized shots in the country.
+(Reuters) - Inovio Pharmaceuticals said on Friday the U.S. government had stopped funding for a late-stage study testing its COVID-19 vaccine candidate, due to the increasing availability of authorized shots in the country.

 “This decision is not a reflection of the awardee or product, rather a fast-moving environment associated with the former Operation Warp Speed on decisions related to future products,” the U.S. Department of Defense told Inovio, according to a company statement.